aws/karpenter-provider-aws/website/content/en/preview/faq.md

 ```

 The `startupTaints` parameter was added in v0.10.0.
 Helm upgrades do not upgrade the CRD describing the provisioner, so it must be done manually.
 For specific details, see the [Upgrade Guide]({{< ref "./upgrade-guide/#upgrading-to-v0100" >}})

+## Consolidation

+### Why do I sometimes see an extra node get launched when updating a deployment that remains empty and is later removed?

+Consolidation packs pods tightly onto nodes which can leave little free allocatable CPU/memory on your nodes.
+If a deployment uses a deployment strategy with a non-zero `maxSurge`, such as the default 25%, those surge pods may not have anywhere to run.
+In this case, Karpenter will launch a new node so that the surge pods can run and then remove it soon after if it's not needed.